iainctduncan/papers/source/background.rst

 who may wonder where their function calls and looping constructs went and how they can express the algorithms with which they are familiar in the unusual abstractions provided by the language.
-For example, in Csound one can program a form of recursion, but one of the techniques for doing so involves creating instruments that play notes that in turn schedule notes (CTN: Lazzarini 2016, 116).
+For example, in Csound one can program a form of recursion, but one of the techniques for doing so involves creating instruments that play notes that in turn schedule notes (Lazzarini 2016, 116).
 The use of the note as the fundamental unit of computation (where a "note" is an instance of an instrument definition activated at some time, for some duration) requires the tools-programmer to not only